EU Ecolabel

 EU Ecolabel Introduces Certification for Animal Care Products

-The EU Ecolabel has officially expanded into the pet care market, awarding its first certification for animal shampoo based on rigorous environmental and chemical safety criteria.
-This development establishes a new benchmark for sustainable product differentiation in the EU, signaling a shift toward standardized "green" requirements for the animal care sector.
+The EU Ecolabel has officially expanded into the animal care sector with its first certification for pet shampoo based on strict environmental and chemical criteria.
+This establishes a new voluntary benchmark for sustainable product differentiation and signals a shift toward standardized green requirements for the pet care industry.

 environment.ec.europa.euEuropean UnionEuropean Union